-10. HUMAN RELIABILITY PROGRAM (HRP)
+9) HUMAN RELIABILITY PROGRAM (HRP)

 Work performed in restricted areas of the Y-12 site may require Seller personnel, including subcontractors at any lower tier, to be included in the Human Reliability Program (HRP).
-The components of the Human Reliability Program (HRP) as outlined in 10 CFR 712 include supervisory review, medical assessment, psychological examination, initial testing and random testing thereafter for the use of illegal drugs or misuse of legally prescribed drugs, initial and random alcohol testing, management recommendation, and DOE security review and clearance determination.
+The components as outlined in 10 CFR 712 include supervisory review, medical assessment, psychological examination, initial testing and random testing thereafter for the use of illegal drugs or misuse of legally prescribed drugs, initial and random alcohol testing, management recommendation, and DOE security review and clearance determination.
 Seller personnel must successfully complete all of the above components to perform work in designated HRP positions.

-11. BADGING, PERSONAL IDENTITY VERIFICATION, AND SECURITY CLEARANCES FOR SELLER EMPLOYEES
+10) BADGING, PERSONAL IDENTITY VERIFICATION, AND SECURITY CLEARANCES FOR SELLEREMPLOYEES